k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/16_tdm_data_generation_implementation.md

 ##### External Business Parameters

-- Add external business parameters to the data generation flow to enable the user to set the values for these parameters in the TDM task's parameters.
-For example: City, State.
+- Add external business parameters to the data generation flow to enable the user to set the values for these parameters in the TDM task's parameters, such as City, State.
 The editor of the parameter depends on the parameter type.
 Spaces and special characters, except for an underscore, must not be included in the External Name setting.

   Click [here](15_tdm_integrating_the_tdm_portal_with_broadway_editors.md) for more information about the integration of the TDM portal with the Broadway editors and the implementation guides for MTable and Distribution parameters.